lextoumbourou/notes/notes/permanent/Transformer.md

 ---
 title: Transformer
-date: 2022-07-31
+date: 2022-07-31 00:00
+status: draft
 ---

-A Transformer is a sequence-to-sequence [[Model Architecture]].
+A Transformer is a sequence-to-sequence [Model Architecture](Model Architecture).

-It takes an input sequence, performs an [[Embeddings]] operation to convert to a [[Vector]] of length 512
+It takes an input sequence, performs an [Embeddings](Embeddings) operation to convert to a [Vector](permanent/vector.md) of length 512

-We pass our sequence batch through [[Self-Attention]] layer.
+We pass our sequence batch through [Self-Attention](Self-Attention) layer.
 We'll talk about that next.

 Then the output of that into a "feed forward" layer, with which we concat with the original input.
-That's a process known as [[Residual Layers]].
+That's a process known as [Residual Layers](Residual Layers).

 ```
 # This returns a batch of vectors